Revision: An Overwhelming Project

 “How Do I Even Know Where to Start?!”

-When you’re about to begin revising a piece of writing, it can seem so daunting you may be tempted to bury the darn thing at the bottom of your sweater drawer, then go hide somewhere (say, at the beach) for a few weeks.
+When you’re about to begin the revision stage on your latest piece of writing, it can seem so daunting you may be tempted to bury the darn thing at the bottom of your sweater drawer, then go hide somewhere (say, at the beach) for a few weeks.

 A Mammoth Undertaking